 Things that affect calories burned in a day

 One open-ended variable is BMR.
-Your resting metabolic rate is dependent on countless factors that aren’t accounted for in this calculation, and that not even a fitness tracker can take them all into account.
+Your resting metabolic rate is dependent on countless factors that aren’t accounted for in this calculation, and not even a fitness tracker can take them all into account.
 One of the most significant factors is hormone balance.
-If you have a slow metabolism due to hypothyroidism, low testosterone, or anything else, you won’t burn as many calories as other people.
+If you have a slow metabolism due to hypothyroidism, low testosterone, or any other condition, you won’t burn as many calories as other people.
 This won’t be reflected in your BMR or AMR.

 Medication can also play a huge role.
 If you’re on testosterone replacement therapy (TRT), you’ll burn through calories in no time.
-Meanwhile, oral contraceptive pills can cause weight gain in some women.
+Meanwhile, oral contraceptive pills can cause weight gain.
 Antidepressants, anticonvulsants, and countless other medications have similar effects.
 Gut health also plays a role, as do nutrient deficiencies, genetics, and much more.

 Remember, calorie tracking is never a precise art.

 Cutting calories isn’t the problem, per se.
 The issue is that calorie tracking is never a precise art.
 If you can’t seem to lose weight, you can always try cutting back your caloric intake further, but there does come a point where this is untenable.
-Better would be to see your doctor, try a different diet (this is why things like intermittent fasting or keto can be effective for some people), or increase your exercise.
+See your doctor about trying a different diet plan or increasing your exercise.

 A final word of caution is not to consider calorie tracking as the be-all and end-all of health.
 Theoretically, you can lose weight by eating only donuts and never exercising, as long as you keep your deficit at a certain number.